jgchoti/challenge-ci-cd-github/README.md

 ## 🧪 Testing Strategy

-Our comprehensive test suite uses **pytest** with mocking for reliable CI/CD:
+Comprehensive test uses **pytest** with mocking for reliable CI/CD:

 ```python
 # Example from our test suite